gcassel/Modular-Organizing-Terminology/terms/action.md

-Action is *identifiable change* in organizational [forms](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md) and/or [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md), such as [resources](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/resource.md) and [agents](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md).

-Action can often be perceived as gradual change over time.
-However, action may sometimes be perceived as a sudden shift between discrete states within existing forms and elements.
-Action may also be perceived as the creative emergence or destruction of forms or elements.

-*An action* is a discretely identified change.
-Gradually occurring change may be discretely identified by indicating qualitative parameters.
-(For instance, many physical and chemical reactions will asymptotically approach a state which is practically identical to dynamic equilibrium.)

-Discretely identified actions are often perceived to be reactions to causes outside of the reacting form(s) or element(s).
-This is especially common when the perceived causes are [agents](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md) who make conscious choices to perform actions.
-(Such consciously chosen actions are often referred to as acts.)
+Action is identifiable *[change](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/change.md) over time*.

+*Important note*:  Specific agents and/or resources may or may *not* be identified as *exclusive or contributing **causes*** of actions.  *I will add an entry for "cause".*

+Change over time-- i.e., action-- may be perceived gradually and indistinctly, *or* it may be perceived as a discrete "quantum" shift between the *presence or absence* of forms, elements or [properties](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/property.md).
+Gradual, indistinct action can be described by establishing periods of time during which identifiable action occurred.

-Most actions can be clearly identified within the context of [interactions](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/interaction.md).
-However, we rarely bother to *fully* describe interactions, partly for these important reasons:
+Most actions can be clearly identified within a context of [interaction](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/interaction.md).
+However, we rarely bother to thoroughly describe interactions, partly for these practical reasons:

 1. Agents, and many other complex systems, are closely related to regulation and repair systems which enable them to create significant action without deeply influencing their identifiable properties.
-(These regulating and repair systems may sometimes be distinguished as subsystems or as external support systems.)
+(These regulating and repair systems may sometimes be distinguished as *subsystems* or as external *support systems*.)

 2. Many interactions occur between elements of such vastly different scales that it seems practically impossible, and unimportant, to distinguish significant changes in all of the acting elements.